Shredmetal/llmtest/docs/index.md

 2. Model responses are consistently inappropriate
 3. Performance degradation is observed
 4. Pattern of failures indicates model-level issues

+### 🔍 What Makes This Different?

+This is an ENGINEERING tool, not a data science tool.
+The difference is crucial:

+Data Science Tools:
+- Test model performance
+- Evaluate model accuracy
+- Measure model metrics

+llm_app_test (Engineering Tool):
+- Tests your APPLICATION code
+- Validates integration points
+- Ensures system behaviour
+- Maintains production reliability

+Think of it this way: You don't test Redis itself, you test your application's use of Redis.
+Similarly, llm_app_test helps you test your application's use of LLMs.

 ## In summary: